Georgia Court Records

 What Constitutes an Infraction in Georgia?

 An infraction is a petty offense of less gravity or seriousness than misdemeanors and felonies.
 Infractions are basically non-criminal violations of a law, statute, code or registration created by a government body.
-Penalties of infractions in Georgia do not require prison time and are basically in the form of citations and fines, with few other warnings or sanctions, which is decided by the public body.
-Most people usually pay the fine but it is possible to dispute infraction charges in a court whether in person or through a legal representative.
+Penalties for infractions in Georgia do not require prison time and are basically in the form of citations and fines, with few other warnings or sanctions, which is decided by the public body.
+Most people usually pay the fine, but it is possible to dispute infraction charges in a court whether in person or through a legal representative.

 What are Some Examples of Infractions in Georgia?